scrossuk/locic/docs/ImplicitOperations.rst

 		// etc.
 	}

 Here, *int_t* is the actual type name of *int* (which is actually just a keyword that is translated by the compiler).
-You can see that *int_t* has both an *implicitCast* and a *cast* method above, where the former is a 'magic method' that allows implicit casts and the latter requires an explicit call by the developer.
+You can see that *int_t* has both an *implicit_cast* and a *cast* method above, where the former is a 'magic method' that allows implicit casts and the latter requires an explicit call by the developer.

 The design of primitive casts is based around the principle that extension casts are **OK** (no information is lost), so they can be implicit.
 However, truncation casts are **DANGEROUS**, so must be explicit.
 You can see this in the specification of *int*, which can be implicitly casted from the smaller types *byte_t* and *short_t*, but requires an explicit cast from the larger type *long_t*.